PGY2 Ambulatory Care Residency

 Patient Aligned Care Team (PACT)

-During this rotation, the resident will also spend time in gout, renal, and heart failure clinics.
-The resident will work with patients seen and managed in clinic during this rotation longitudinally, to develop skills in continuity of care.
+During this rotation, the resident will also spend time in gout, and metabolic and obesity clinics.
+The resident will work with some patients seen and managed in clinic during this rotation longitudinally, to develop skills in continuity of care.

 Geri PACT